Saint George Catholic College

-St George Catholic VA College (formerly known as St George Catholic School for Girls & Boys) is a Catholic voluntary aided comprehensive secondary school for girls and boys in Swaythling, Southampton, Hampshire.
+Saint George Catholic VA College (formerly known as St George Catholic School for Girls & Boys) is a Catholic voluntary aided comprehensive secondary school for girls and boys in Swaythling, Southampton, Hampshire.

 The college became a mixed school in September 2013 and is operated under the auspices of the Diocese of Portsmouth.

 History

 St George was founded as a coeducational school and opened its doors to students on 8 September 1958.
 It was officially opened on Saint George's Day 1959 by the Bishop of Portsmouth John Henry King, Bishop of Portsmouth.
 The number of students rose to over 600 over the next decade.
 During the 1970s, St George was a boys-only school.

 In March 2012, it was announced that St George would go coeducational in 2013 due to overwhelmingly popular demand.
 The move was backed by its feeder schools, parents and the Diocese.

 In 2018, the school had over 800 pupils.